mv

 directory:

-# Move the directory
+# Move the 'documents' directory into the 'archive' directory

 $ mv documents archive/